There is no mystery in the world today.

 Several elements of this scenario may require explanation for the under-60 set: back before 1965 or ’70, cathode-ray tube TVs largely had vacuum tube electronics.
-Those TVs were generally pretty hefty, especially if one had an elaborate console, such as this RCA:
+Those TVs were generally pretty hefty, especially if one had an elaborate console.

-My family’s RCA color set circa ’65 was reminiscent of this one, minus the built-in hi-fi.
 During this time, the third major television network appeared: ABC.
 Most of its programming was still in black and white; NBC made a big point of all their national programming being in color, and famously began their shows with an animated peacock, symbolizing the colorful programming.
-Here’s the original version, dating from the mid-’50s:

 In mid-’60s small-town Minnesota, that was it: three channels.
 We knew that The Cities (Minneapolis-St.Paul) had several more channels, ranging from NET (National Educational Television, precursor of PBS) to several mysterious high-numbered UHF stations that seemed as though their studios were in a two-car garage in the burbs.
 Late at night we could occasional get a drifting, snowy signal from those channels, as I learned when trying to tune in a showing of one bad horror melodrama or another.